jckleiner/ci-cd-examples/ansible/ansible.md

     }

 `e199e409859e2c4cbb202756b0f3d3838d027b3e` is the `sha1` checksum of the generated file.
 So it looks like Ansible **compares the files checksum** to determine if it should proceed with the step.
-The **file name and last-modified date is not relevant** in this case.
+The **file name and last-modified date is not compared** in this case.

 ## ...